 A: Yes, however, due to limited slot availability, you may only present one time at the conference.
 If multiple proposals are approved, you may be asked to select one.

 Q: I submitted my proposal through the online submission form.
 How do I know if it went through?

-Q: If I am accepted, will the Fulbright Association pay my travel expenses or waive my conference registration?
+Q: If I am accepted, will the Fulbright Association waive my conference registration?

-A: Unfortunately, the Fulbright Association cannot pay travel expenses or waive conference registrations for presenters at this time.
+A: Unfortunately, the Fulbright Association cannot waive conference registrations for presenters at this time.

 Q: If I (or my co-presenters) only intend to present at the conference, without attending any other sessions, do I still need to register?

 A: Yes.
 All presenters must register; however, you might consider purchasing a one-day registration instead of a full conference registration.